Mendenhall Order: Official recognition of the metric system

 The Metric Act of 1866 was passed by Congress and allowed, but did not require, the use of the metric system.
 Included in the law was a table of conversion factors between the traditional and metric units.
-The U.S. Coast and Geodetic Survey Office of Weights and Measures had on hand a number of metric standards, and selected the iron Committee Meter and the platinum Arago Kilogram to be the national standards for metric measurement.
+The United States Coast Survey (which in 1878 became the U.S. Coast and Geodetic Survey) Office of Weights and Measures had on hand a number of metric standards, and selected the iron Committee Meter and the platinum Arago Kilogram to be the national standards for metric measurement.
 The standard yard and pound previously mentioned continued to be the standards for customary measurements.

 A series of conferences in France between 1870 and 1875 led to the signing of the Metre Convention and to the permanent establishment of the International Bureau of Weights and Measures, abbreviated BIPM after the French name.
 The BIPM made meter and kilogram standards for all the countries that signed the treaty; the two meters and two kilograms allocated to the United States arrived in 1890, and were adopted as national standards.

 Reasons for the change

 The imperial standard yard of 1855 was found to be unstable and shortening by measurable amounts.
-Also, the mint pound was found to be “likewise unfit for use.”
-For several years before the Mendenhall order was actually issued, the Office of Weights and Measures was “practically forced” to use the metric standards because of their superior stability, and because they were better designed for carrying out precision comparisons.
+Also, the mint pound was found to be "likewise unfit for use".
+For several years before the Mendenhall order was actually issued, the Office of Weights and Measures was "practically forced" to use the metric standards because of their superior stability, and because they were better designed for carrying out precision comparisons.
 The Office found that the conversion tables in the 1866 law were satisfactory and used them to derive customary length and mass from the metric standards.
 The conversions were 1 yard = 3600/3937 meter and 1 pound = 0.4535924277 kilogram.
 Therefore, the Mendenhall order amounted to a formal announcement of a change that had already occurred in practice.